Scalar elliptic equations with a singular drift

 \section{Proof of Main Results}

 We start with the proof of Theorem \ref{Theorem_1}.
-To construct a $p$--weak solution to the problem \eqref{Equation_2D} we approximate our drift $b^{(\al)}$ by smooth functions using Lemma \ref{Approximation_result}.
-Our construction shows that in the case of $\al\ge 0$ $p$--weak solutions are always approximative solutions in the sense they can be obtained as limits of smooth solutions of the equations with smooth drifts.
+To construct a $p$-weak solution to the problem \eqref{Equation_2D} we approximate our drift $b^{(\al)}$ by smooth functions using Lemma \ref{Approximation_result}.
+In the case $\al\ge 0$ our construction shows that $p$-weak solutions are always approximative solutions in the sense they can be obtained as limits of smooth solutions of the equations with smooth drifts.
 Note that this is not true if $\al<0$ as the approximative solution must satisfy the maximum principle (locally), but the radial solutions constructed in the case of $\al<0$ in Section \ref{Intro} do not possess this property.